8wgremlin/larp/_pages/binders.md

 Heart:  -
 Spirit: -

 ### "Lajal, the screaming metal spirit"

 Head: causes binder to go berserk, attacking anyone close by whether friend or foe, until they fall over from exhaustion, are killed, or knocked unconscious.
 Heart: gives +3 armour, which are used up first.
 Spirit: gives you one use of RESIST FEAR

-These spirits are capricious and need plicating, sometimes they require certain rites to be performed before they will be summoned.

-Such as:

 * You must mark your forehead with their symbol

-* You must have one bare foot in water and one on dry land

-* You must summon them at Dusk or Dawn only